 For the Apple Fritters

-- 1 cup all-purpose flour 120 grams
+- 1 cup all-purpose flour

-- 2 teaspoons baking powder 8 grams
+- 2 teaspoons baking powder

-- ¼ cup milk 57 grams
+- ¼ cup milk

-- 3 cups diced apples 339 grams (about 2¼ apples)
+- 3 cups peeled and diced apples (about 2¼ apples)

-- 1 teaspoon cinnamon 3 grams
+- 1 teaspoon ground cinnamon

 - ¼ teaspoon kosher salt

-- 2 large eggs 100 grams
+- 2 large eggs

-- 3 tablespoons brown sugar 40 grams
+- 3 tablespoons brown sugar

-- 1 teaspoon pure vanilla extract 4 grams
+- 1 teaspoon pure vanilla extract

 - Vegetable oil for frying

-For the Glaze
+For the Glaze (optional)

-- 1½ cups powdered sugar 170 grams
+- 1½ cups powdered sugar

-- 1 teaspoon lemon juice 5 grams
+- 1 teaspoon lemon juice *

-- 1 tablespoon water 14 grams
+- 1 tablespoon water

 Instructions

 - In a large bowl, whisk together the flour, baking powder, salt, and cinnamon.
-Set aside.1 cup all-purpose flour, 2 teaspoons baking powder, ¼ teaspoon kosher salt, 1 teaspoon cinnamon
+Set aside.1 cup all-purpose flour, 2 teaspoons baking powder, ¼ teaspoon kosher salt, 1 teaspoon ground cinnamon

 - In a medium bowl, combine the eggs, sugar, and vanilla.2 large eggs, 3 tablespoons brown sugar, 1 teaspoon pure vanilla extract